-Room Set up: Arrange for a DVD player and TV to be in the room and set up chairs to face the TV.
-Select one person to read the prayer by Pope John XXIII at the appropriate time (found on page 4).
+Room Set up: Arrange for a TV and/ or computer with internet access to be in the room and set up chairs to face the screen.
+Select one person to read the prayer by St. John XXIII at the appropriate time (found on page 4.)

-Beginning the session: Welcome everyone and remind them that the purpose of the gathering is to reflect in faith on the nuclear threat in our world today.
-We will do this during two one-hour discussions that include watching parts of the film, Nuclear Tipping Point, and reviewing Catholic teaching.
-Indicate that the Church has a long history of addressing moral questions regarding nuclear weapons and that this session will explore the topic from the perspective of both policy experts and Catholic social teaching.
+Beginning the session: Welcome everyone and remind them of the purpose for the gathering is to reflect in faith on the nuclear threat in our world today.
+This will take place during two one-hour discussions that include watching the film, Nuclear Tipping Point, in two parts and reviewing Catholic teaching.
+Indicate that the church has a long history of addressing moral questions regarding nuclear weapons and that these sessions will explore the topic from the perspective of both policy experts and Catholic social teaching.